-- Start the engine so the alternator can provide maximum power for proper operation of slideout mechanisms. - Set the Parking Brake.
-An interlock relay system will then provide power to the slideout control switches. - Press the Slideout Room switch 'RETRACT/ IN' and hold until the room is fully retracted, then release the switch.
+- Start the engine so the alternator can provide maximum power for proper operation of slideout mechanisms. - Be sure Parking Brake is set. - Insert the Safety Lock key and turn to activate slideout room control switch. - Press the Slideout Room 'RETRACT/IN' switch and hold until the room is fully retracted-then release the switch.

-Note: If the room will not retract, check to be sure the travel locks are fully unlocked.
+NOTE:If your model is equipped with electric slideout locks and the room will not retract, check to be sure the locks are fully released.
 Press the 'unlock' side of the switch for a few seconds, then try retracting again.